Coleção HOP - Papers relating to Dr. John Hope (Regius Keeper, 1761-86)

 Condiçoes de reprodução

-SRO/NAS GD papers not to be consulted/copied without permission from the John Hope Trust / NAS.
+SRO/NAS GD papers not to be copied or published without permission from the John Hope Trust / NAS.

 Idioma do material